UPDATE: Saturday's Texas coronavirus report

-Here is the Texas coronavirus daily report for Saturday, as of 11:45 a.m.
-The state has updated its caseload, and more than 800 new cases were reported since Friday's update.
-The state fatalities also increased by 25 since Friday.
+Here is the Texas coronavirus daily report for Saturday, as of noon.
+The state has updated its caseload, and more than 950 new cases were reported since Friday's update.
+The state fatalities also increased by 30 since Friday.

 Source: Texas Department of Health and Human Services